 A: I think that the Veronesi are overall very kind and tolerant.
 I’ve never experienced any discrimination, although I did have a stare-down once with a lady in the post office who flat-out refused to help me.
 Not sure if it was related to me being a foreigner or just the post office being terrible.

 Q: Was meeting people and making friends easy?
 How did you go about meeting new people?

 A: It was easy for me because I moved as a student, so I immediately met a lot of other fellow students at the university and formed an awesome group of friends.

 A: My friends are a mix of Italians and foreigners.
-Our course was done in English so we had the unique chance to meet people from all over the world.
-Meeting friends here isn’t hard, you just have to put yourself out there and don’t be shy to speak Italian.
-I’d recommend other foreigners in Verona to get out and join a gym, or yoga class or Italian class to meet people.
+Our course was done in English, so we had the unique chance to meet people from all over the world.
+Meeting friends here isn’t hard; you just have to put yourself out there and don’t be shy to speak Italian.
+I’d recommend other foreigners in Verona to get out and join a gym, yoga class or Italian class to meet people.

 Working in Verona